rossana87/Project_3_Wanderlust/README.md

   .get(secureRoute, profileView)
 ```

-Every route represents the end point.
-To access the secureRoute ones, the user or the team member needs to login.
+Every route represents the endpoint.
+To access the secureRoute endpoints, the user or the team member needs to login.

 #### Controllers

 At this point, I looked at some of the routes, such as  `/destinations/:destinationId`,  `/` and `/admin` .
-While writing the functions and once completed, I was testing in Insomnia to check that they were working properly.
+While writing the functions and once completed, I was testing them in Insomnia to check that they were working properly.

 * The function below displays all the destinations using the GET request method to fetch the destinations from the database that we created.
 All users that don’t have an account can access the collection of all the destinations.
 The function uses a `try...catch` block to handle any errors that may occur during the asynchronous operation of fetching all destinations using Mongoose's `find()` method.